json-api-dotnet/JsonApiDotNetCore.MongoDb/src/Examples/GettingStarted/README.md

 `dotnet run` to run the project

 You can verify the project is running by checking this endpoint:
-`localhost:14141/api/people`
+`localhost:24141/api/people`

-For further documentation and implementation of a JsonApiDotnetCore Application see the documentation or GitHub page:
+For further documentation and implementation of a JsonApiDotNetCore Application see the documentation or GitHub page:

 Repository: https://github.com/json-api-dotnet/JsonApiDotNetCore